-"Record."
-In many, but not all, instances, the term "record" replaces the 1 2 term "writing" and "written."
-3 4 A record may be authenticated signed.
+A record may be authenticated signed.
 See Comment 9.b.

-5 6 7 8 b.
+b.
 "Authenticate"; "Communicate"; "Send."
 The terms defined term "authenticate" has been deleted.
-That term and "authenticated" were generally replace used in 9 Article 9 instead of "sign" and "signed."
-"Authenticated" replaces and broadens the definition of 10 "signed," However, the revised definition of "sign" in Section 1-201, to encompasses 11 authentication of all records, not just writings.
-Accordingly, "sign" and "signed" are now used in 12 Article 9.
-(References to authentication signing of, e.g., an agreement, demand, or notification 13 14 mean, of course, authentication signing of a record containing an agreement, demand, or notification.)
-The terms "communicate" and "send" also contemplate the possibility of 15 16 communication by nonwritten media.
+That term and "authenticated" were generally replace used in Article 9 instead of "sign" and "signed."
+"Authenticated" replaces and broadens the definition of "signed," However, the revised definition of "sign" in Section 1-201, to encompass encompasses authentication of all records, not just writings.
+Accordingly, "sign" and "signed" are now used in Article 9.
+(References to authentication signing of, e.g., an agreement, demand, or notification mean, of course, authentication signing of a record containing an agreement, demand, or notification.)
+The terms "communicate" and "send" also contemplate the possibility of communication by nonwritten media.
 These definitions include the act of transmitting both tangible and intangible records.
-The definition of "send" replaces, for convenience of 17 reference purposes of this Article, the corresponding term in Section 1-201.
-The reference to 18 "usual means of communication" in that definition contemplates an inquiry into the 19 20 appropriateness of the method of transmission used in the particular circumstances involved has 21 been deleted from this Section and added to Section 1-201.
-22 23 6.
-"Electronic money" and "tangible money."
-As the Prefatory Note to Article 9 24 Amendments observes, some countries may authorize or adopt intangible tokens as a medium of 25 exchange that would be "money" as defined (and as proposed to be defined) in both Article 1 26 and Article 9.
-Such intangible tokens would be "electronic money" as defined in Section 9-27 102(a)(31A).
-Under the draft, a security interest in electronic money as original collateral can be perfected only by control.
-Sections 9-105A; 9-312(b)(4).
-The requirements for obtaining control 28 29 of electronic money are essentially the same as those for obtaining control of a controllable 30 cleetronic record under Article 12.
-The 31 32 12A.
-Money-Related Definitions: "Money"; "Electronic Money"; "Tangible 33 Money."
-One purpose of the Article 9 definition of "tangible money" uses the word "tangible" 34 with its normal meaning (as something is to ensure that does have physical or corporeal 35 existence, such as goods).
-36 37 7.
-"Instrument."
-The change to the definition of "instrument" makes it clear that the 38 definition excludes an instrument that is a record included in the definition of "chattel paper."
-39 Note that while in many places in the UCC the term "writing" has been and is proposed to be replaced by the technology neutral term, "record," instruments (under both Articles 3 and 9) 40 41 must be "written" and in "writing."
-42 43 8.
-Money, even if some deposit accounts, and electronic were to become "money under 44 Article 9.
-As observed in the Prefatory Note to "as defined in Article 9 Amendments, some 1, the provisions relating to perfection and priority for security interests in deposit accounts, and not 45 46 those for money, will apply to such collateral.
-Some countries may authorize or adopt deposit accounts with a central bank as a form of "money," as defined in Section 1-201(b)(24) (as that definition is proposed to be revised in the draft).
+The definition of "send" replaces, for purposes of this Article, the corresponding term in Section 1-201.
+The reference to "usual means of communication" in that definition contemplates an inquiry into the appropriateness of the method of transmission used in the particular circumstances involved has been deleted from this Section and added to Section 1-201.

+12A.
+Money-Related Definitions: "Money"; "Electronic Money"; "Tangible Money."
+One purpose of the Article 9 definition of "money" is to ensure that even if some deposit accounts were to become "money" as defined in Article 1, the provisions relating to perfection and priority for security interests in deposit accounts, and not those for money, will apply to such collateral.
+Some countries may authorize or adopt deposit accounts with a central bank as a form of "money," as defined in Section 1-201(b)(24).
 See Section 9-101, Comment 5.c.
-However, the-existing Article 9 provisions governing "deposit accounts" would remain suitable for such accounts with a central bank, even if a government has adopted these accounts as money.
-The draft makesrevisions make no changes with respect to Article 9's treatment of deposit accounts.
+However, the Article 9 provisions governing "deposit accounts" would remain suitable for such accounts with a central bank, even if a government has adopted these accounts as money.
+The revisions make no changes with respect to Article 9's treatment of deposit accounts.
 However, for purposes of Article 9 and in the interest of clarity, the definition of "money" in Section 9-102(a)(31A) excludes deposit accounts.
 Under this definition, deposit accounts would not be money for Article 9 purposes even if they were to become money under the Article 1 definition.
-In similar fashion, A second purpose of the Article 9 definition of "money" for purposes of Article 9 excludes to exclude from that definition money (as defined in Section 1-201(b)(24)) in an electronic form that cannot be subjected to control under Section 9-105A, which.
-Such property would be a general intangible under Article 9, governed by the perfection and priority rules for that type of collateral.
+A second purpose of the Article 9 definition of "money" is to exclude from that definition money (as defined in Section 1-201(b)(24)) in an electronic form that cannot be subjected to control under Section 9-105A.
+Such property would be a general intangible, governed by the perfection and priority rules for that type of collateral.

 Some countries may authorize or adopt intangible tokens as a medium of exchange that would be "money" as defined in both Article 1 and Article 9.
 See Section 9-101, Comment 5.c.
 Such intangible tokens would be "electronic money," as defined in Section 9-102(a)(31A).
 A security interest in electronic money as original collateral can be perfected only by control.
 Sections 9-312(b)(4); 9-314; 9-105A.
 The requirements for obtaining control of electronic money are essentially the same as those for obtaining control of a controllable electronic record under Article 12.
-The principal function of the new Article 9 definition of "money" is to ensure that (i) even if some deposit accounts were to become "money" as defined in Article 1, the provisions relating to perfection and priority for security interests in deposit accounts, and not those for money, will apply, and (ii) money, as defined in Article 1, in an electronic form that cannot be subjected to control will be subject to the perfection and priority rules for general intangibles.
-It will be necessary to ensure that this definitional strategy does not cause any difficulties for other provisions of Article 9, such as references to the cognate term "monetary."
-The current thinking is that this will not be problematic.
+Sections 9-105A; 12-105.
+The definition of "tangible money" in Section 9-102(a)(79A) uses the word "tangible" with its normal meaning (as something that has physical or corporeal existence, such as goods).